socomsystems/documentation/admin_manual/installation/server_tuning.rst

 <http://www.sqlite.org/whentouse.html>`_, like Nextcloud.

-See the section :doc:`../configuration_database/linux_database_configuration` for how to configure Nextcloud for MySQL or MariaDB.
+See the section :doc:`../configuration_database/linux_database_configuration` for how to configure cyfrSpaces for MySQL or MariaDB.
 If your installation is already running on SQLite then it is possible to convert to MySQL or MariaDB using the steps provided in :doc:`../configuration_database/db_conversion`.